Federal Member for Deakin 2007-2013

 Mike Symon was born in the electorate and has lived in Ringwood and Heathmont for the last 30 years after growing up at his parent’s home in Bayswater.

 Mike lives with his wife Cheryl and their two high school aged daughters in Heathmont.

 Mike commenced an electrical mechanic’s apprenticeship in 1983 as a 17 year old.
 Mike worked for over 20 years as a qualified industrial and commercial electrician and continued to train in additional areas such as electrical controls, telecommunications, data, fibre optics and workplace training.
-Mike holds a Diploma (Certificate V) of Occupational Health and Safety and has worked on major projects as a Health and Safety Co-ordinator and Return To Work officer.
+Mike holds a Diploma (Certificate V) of Occupational Health and Safety and has worked on major construction projects as a Health and Safety Co-ordinator and Return To Work officer.

-As a Member of Parliament, Mike chaired the House of Representatives Standing Committee on Education and Employment; and was a member of the Standing Committee on Infrastructure and Communications; the Standing Committee on Petitions; the Standing Committee on Privileges and Members’ Interests and the Joint Standing Committe on the National Broadband Network.
+As a Member of the Australian Parliament, Mike chaired the House of Representatives Standing Committee on Education and Employment; and was a member of the Standing Committee on Infrastructure and Communications; the Standing Committee on Petitions; the Standing Committee on Privileges and Members’ Interests and the Joint Standing Committe on the National Broadband Network.